gtomsic/gstop_eCommerce/README.md

 ### `npm run dev`

 This is going to run both server first and then the client where our front end is located

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

 ### `npm start`